swadandekar/DiamondSupplyChainSolution/Readme.md

 Architect a Blockchain based Supply Chain Solution

 ### Summary:
 This is a DApp supply chain solution.
 It has smart contracts that manage specific user permission controls as well as other contracts that track.
-Also it verifes a product’s authenticity and facilitate the Traceability of a product.
-This is an example of Diamond Supply chain which demonstrates various stages a diamond goes through till it reaches the stage where it can be sold.
+Also it verifes a product’s authenticity and facilitate the Traceability of a product.It demonstrates various stages a diamond goes through till it reaches the stage where it can be sold.

 ### Story:
 It starts with mining rough diamond.
 Jeweller buys the rough diamond from supplier and then it undergoes stages as cutting, brutting, polishing which are processed by the jeweller.